Why Study a Cosmetic Medicine Master's with Learna

 Aim of the module:

-Teach candidates about facial fillers, volume loss, facial fat pads and how treatment of a volume depleted face can have an impact on the aging face.
+Teach candidates about facial fillers, volume loss, facial fat pads and how treatment of a volume depleted face can have an impact on the ageing face.

 Synopsis of module content: